Frequently Asked Questions

 I want to become a dentist.
 Will the Dental Hygiene Degree Program prepare me for the Doctor of Dental Medicine (DMD) Program?

 The dental hygiene and the DMD programs in dentistry are separate professions.
-Our Dental Hygiene Degree Program prepares outstanding dental hygienists, and is not a route to the DMD Program with prepares dentists.
+Our Dental Hygiene Degree Program is a professional program and prepares outstanding dental hygienists, and is not a fast-track route to the DMD Program.

 If you’re interested in becoming a dentist, you should look at our DMD Program.
 Admission to the DMD Program requires 90 credits of undergraduate courses, including many prerequisite courses.
 The Dental Hygiene Degree Program does not cover the DMD prerequisites.